洪 強 H U N G K e u n g

 洪 強 博士 先後獲香港理工太古設計學院設計文憑、香港中文大學藝術系學士、英國倫敦中央聖馬丁藝術及設計研究院碩士(主修: 錄像及電影藝術)、瑞士蘇黎世藝術大學哲學 暨 英國普利茅斯大學 哲學博士。曾任德國新媒體重鎮卡爾斯魯厄 (Karlsruhe) 藝術與媒體研究中心 ZKM (Center for Art and Media ) 訪問學人(01-02) 。洪 強 亦為 ‘德國學術交流獎學金’ [DAAD Scholarship] 及 ‘亞洲文化協會’ 捷成漢伉儷獎助金 [Desiree and Hans Michael Jebsen Fellowship, Asian Cultural Council (ACC)] 得主。自1995年起，一直熱衷於實驗短片及錄像創作、新媒體藝術和中國哲學及美學方面的研究。2005年，成立「燕老米的雅實驗室」（imhk lab），從事新媒體藝術研究及有關互動軟件藝術研發與應用工作。近年作品多集中討論以哲學、山、水、墨、時、空的概念切入錄像及互動藝術所呈現之可能性。

 Dr. HUNG studied in the Swire School of Design, Hong Kong Polytechnic University; Chinese University of Hong Kong and Central Saint Martins College of Art and Design, London, United Kingdom with a MA in Film and Video; visiting scholar at the Center for Art and Media (ZKM), Karlsruhe, Germany.
 HUNG Keung is currently Associate Professor of The Education University of Hong Kong and completed his Ph.D (Digital media art & Chinese philosophy) of the Planetary Collegium, Zurich University of the Arts, Zurich, Switzerland & University of Plymouth, United Kingdom.
-In 2005, HUNG Keung founded innov+media lab (imhk lab), focuses on new media art and design research in relation to Chinese philosophy and interactivity.
+In 2005, HUNG Keung founded innov+media lab (imhk lab), focuses on new media art and design research in relation to Chinese philosophy and interactivity, making bridges between people regardless of their nationality and capability through his series innovative & interactive Chinese characters workshops with media art technology.

 水墨. 文字. 藝術. 數碼. 互動. 之奇遇